Create Your Own Wellness Retreat

 - Thrive Possibly the hippy-est place in Boulder, and we love it.
 Everything here is raw, to preserve healthy enzymes, vegan and gluten-free — yet is somehow totally delicious.

-- Whole Sol Blend Bar Decadent-tasting frozen acai bowls, smoothies, avocado toast and cold-pressed juices all make eating healthy quick and tasty, right on Pearl Street.
+- Whole Sol Blend Bar Decadent-tasting frozen acai bowls, smoothies, avocado toast and cold-pressed juices all make eating healthy quick and tasty.

 - Wonder Cold-pressed juices, house-pressed nut milks, smoothies and ginger shots are made fresh daily here at this California-inspired juice bar on Pearl Street.